mtassia/TIAMMAt/README.md

 - `-p /path/to/Pfam.hmm`

 Currently, absolute paths for `-d`, `-m`, and `-p` are recommended.
 See *Known Issues* section below.

-For each domain of interest, the seed (an unaligned fasta file obtainable from the "**Alignments**" section for any domain in Pfam) and the model (raw HMM obtained from the "**Curation & model**" section for any given domain in Pfam) must be downloaded from the Pfam server (http://pfam.xfam.org/).
-Within the model directory (`-m`), the prefix naming convention must be identical for each domain (e.g., *PF00069_Pkinase*.fasta & *PF00069_Pkinase*.hmm).
-Additionally, ensure the domain models and the Pfam database input (`-p`) are the same version before running TIAMMAt.

 ### OUTPUTS:
 **Output structure:**